vuetifyjs/vuetify/packages/docs/src/pages/en/directives/mutate.md

 <alert type="warning">

   When using custom options, it's recommended to use the `.sub` modifier.
-This extends mutation monitoring all target element's descendents.
+This extends mutation monitoring to all descendants of the target element.

 </alert>